- Dr Erika Szymanski

 Other Teaching Activities

-In past positions, I have taught upper-division undergraduate courses in technical and professional communication as well as one-day workshops on science communication for undergraduate and postgraduate audiences.
+In past positions, I have taught upper-division undergraduate courses in technical and professional communication as well as one-day workshops on science communication for undergraduate and postgraduate students.

 I am interested in supervising students in STS approaches to science communication, STS approaches to rhetoric of science, and multispecies studies particularly concerning microorganisms.